Brigham Young University

 Application Support: Other important factors to support your application to Brigham Young University may also be considered, such as extracurricular activities, volunteer work and recommendation letters.

 Brigham Young University SAT Scores: The SAT (Scholastic Assessment Test) is a 3 to 4 hour, paper-based standardized knowledge test widely used for college admissions in the United States, including Brigham Young University, that tests writing skills, mathematics and critical reading. to assess a student's readiness for admission to college or universities.
-The average composite SAT score at Brigham Young University is 1255.
+The average composite SAT score at Brigham Young University is 1900 (Average ACT: 29).

 Brigham Young University - GPA: A student's Grade Point Average (GPA) is calculated on a four-point scale (the higher the score, the more competitive entering class) by dividing the total number of grade points earned by the total number of credit hours attempted.
 The average GPA at Brigham Young University is 3.8.

-Type of Institution: Brigham Young University is a 4 year, Private not-for-profit educational facility, with approximately 16,500 students (male students: 48%, female students 52%).
+Type of Institution: Brigham Young University is a Private, church-affiliated educational facility, with approximately 27100 students (male students: 45%, female students 55%).

 Tuition Fees: Tuition fees vary from year to year but, compared to other colleges and universities, the in-state tuition fees for Brigham Young University are rated as Low (Inexpensive).
 Check the latest basic Tuition fees on the college catalog but bear in mind that the financial cost of higher education must include calculations related to the additional costs of housing, food, travel expenses, books and any essential equipment.

-Brigham Young University School Colors: The college colors of Brigham Young University are Blue and White.
+Brigham Young University School Colors: The college colors of Brigham Young University are BYU Blue, White and Tan (Nickname: Cougars, Mascot: Cosmo the Cougar).
 School colors are associated with many colleges and reflected in uniforms and as a form of identity at sporting events and other intercollegiate activities.

 Brigham Young University - Extracurricular Activities: Extracurricular activities for students at Brigham Young University might include bands and orchestras, drama, dance, debating societies, academic clubs.
 Other students enjoy the opportunity of to become involved in student government.